desjoerd/session-aspnetcore-hacks/README.md

 Examples:
 - Basic health probe; check the status of a deployed app, if it returns HTTP 200 OK
-- Database/EntityFramework probe; Run a query to indicate if the database responds normally
+- Database/EntityFramework probe; run a query to indicate if the database responds normally
 - Readiness probe; check if an app is functioning but not yet ready to receive requests
 - Liveness probe; check if an app is functioning and responding to requests
 - Metric-based probe; check the app memory usage